 Ideally, a trial should be given of both the amphetamine and methylphenidate classes, as I explain in my book.
 (Based on interviews with preeminent ADHD experts.)
 That way, you can judge which works best.
 There is no way to predict beforehand how a person will respond to either class of stimulant.
 It all depends on genetics and their unique neurochemistry.

-Yet, so many physicians routinely start new patients with Adderall, and at too high a dose.
+Despite all that, many physicians routinely start new patients with Adderall, and at too high a dose.
 It makes so little sense.

 Contributing Problems: A Larger View